mhorga/mhorga.github.io/_posts/2016-05-02-using-metalkit-part-10.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter10_5.png "5")

 How exactly did we just do that?
-This is a common technique used in shading, and is named __distance function__.
+Well, this is a common technique used in shading, and is named __distance function__.
 We use the `length` function to determine whether the pixel is within __0.5__ distance from the center of the screen which we are just using as the center of the circle as well.
 Notice that we normalized the __uv__ vector to match the range of the window coordinates __[-1, 1]__.
 Finally, we look whether the pixel is inside and color it `black`, or otherwise color it with a gradient, as we did before.

 Let's abstract the inside/outside circle calculation into a useful distance function: